DevXT-LLC/ezlocalai/README.md

 Without speculative decoding, `N_PARALLEL` retains native shared-slot behavior.
 For speculative decoding, `N_PARALLEL=0` still selects one instance.

-The H100 notebook default assumes approximately 22 GiB per Qwen3.8-27B Q3_K_XL
-instance and reserves 4 GiB of headroom: at least 70 GiB free selects three;
-48–70 GiB selects two; smaller allocations select one.
+The A100/H100 notebook default assumes approximately 22 GiB per Qwen3.8-27B Q3_K_XL instance and reserves 4 GiB of headroom: at least 70 GiB free selects three; 48–70 GiB selects two; smaller allocations select one.
+This gives full 80 GB A100 and H100 runtimes three instances while keeping 40 GB and MIG allocations memory-gated.
 Other model/quant choices retain one instance.
 Override with `inference_overrides = {"N_PARALLEL": "1"}`.
 The residency planner counts every copy; an overcommitted configuration falls back to swapping with one usable slot.
 Replicas increase concurrency and share GPU compute and bandwidth; they do not promise faster individual requests.